-Dr Sara Jul Jacobsen has a Ph.D. in women and militant Islam and great experience in researching radicalisation and extremism within Islamic milieus in Europe, particularly in Denmark.
-Her work mainly draws on online fieldwork and open-source studies to examine the outreach, push and pull factors and the instrumental use of gender in Islamic propaganda on social media.
-Sara focuses her research interests on gender, religious violence, and research methods.
-She has participated in international and national conferences on gender, radicalisation, and terrorism, as a key speaker and as a panelist.
-She also worked and published on counter-radicalisation issues focusing on the matter of gender and need for female specific PCVE-initiatives.
+Sara Jul Jacobsen has great experience conducting fieldwork within religious milieus in Europe, particularly in Denmark.
+Her research interests are gender, religion, and research methods.
+She has participated in international and national conferences on gender and religion as a key speaker or as a panellist.
+She also worked on and published on counter-radicalisation issues, focusing on gender, religion, and policy.

 Lianne Vostermans is a postdoctoral researcher in the field of Terrorism and Political Violence at the Institute of Security and Global Affairs (ISGA), Leiden University.
 Her research focuses on (violent) social and political mobilisation, paying particular attention to the interplay between emotions, identity, ideology, religion, organisational networks and opportunity structures.
 Lianne has conducted extensive fieldwork in the Middle East, collecting, amongst others, testimonies of militants.
 At Leiden University, Lianne works on the European Commission H2020 funded project DRIVE, looking at the dynamics behind the reciprocal radicalisation between Islamist and Right-Wing extremist movements in North-Western Europe.